Xposed-Modules-Repo/com.yureitzk.nophotopickerapi/README.md

 [Photo picker API](https://developer.android.com/training/data-storage/shared/photo-picker)
 and allow users to the classic document/file picker.

-> [!IMPORTANT]
-> Tested on a limited number of devices.
+> **IMPORTANT**: Tested on a limited number of devices.
 Your experience may vary, and bugs are possible.

 ## Screenshots